- Gabriel Burns The Atlanta Journal-Constitution

 Chipper Jones is on his way to becoming a first-ballot Hall of Famer.
-With 156 ballots in and roughly 37 percent of the votes casted, Jones sits at 99 percent.

 The numbers are provided by Ryan Thibodaux, who tracks every ballot.